mattkrick/trebuchet-client/README.md

 - Establishes a 2-way communication with a client no matter what
 - Uses a heartbeat to keep the connection open
-- Creates a new connection if a firewall ends a long-running connection or the server restarts
+- Creates a new connection if closed without reason (e.g. a firewall ends a long-running connection or the server restarts)
+- Stop future connections if closed with reason (e.g. kicked off, blacklisted in real-time, etc.)
 - Queues unsent messages
 - Provides a clean API to let the user know they've been disconnected or reconnected
 - Supports WebSockets, WebRTC, and SSE.
 SSE will always work (barring a MITM attack).
 See [Browser Support](#browser-support)